KEVIN SARGENT

 Read more >

 Hello.
-I’m Kevin Sargent, composer and multi-instrumentalist best known for my work in film and television, based in Newcastle and London.
+I’m Kevin Sargent, composer and multi-instrumentalist best known for my work in film and television.
+I’ve enjoyed a richly varied career, all the way from opening for the Ramones to performing piano concertos with a national orchestra.

 I was proud to be nominated for a BAFTA for my work on Abi Morgan’s Emmy-winning newsroom drama The Hour (Kudos/BBC) and an Ivor Novello Award for the film portrait of Shakespeare as poet, A Waste of Shame (BBC), scripted by celebrated author William Boyd.